-So when I found their recipe for a crostini with braised oxtail, I thought it would be a great option for the cookout’s main course for the carnivores.
-Furthermore, we thought it was a nice opportunity to add some molecular cooking elements, so we added balsamic vinegar pearls and garlic foam to this.
+So when I found their recipe for a crostini with braised oxtail, I thought it would be an excellent option for the cookout’s main course for the carnivores.
+Furthermore, we felt it was a nice opportunity to add some molecular cooking elements, so we added balsamic vinegar pearls and garlic foam to this.

 What worked and what didn’t:

-It is an elaborate recipe although a lot of the components can be made while the oxtail is simmering for hours.
-Picking the meat of the bones is quite a hassle, but definitely worth it!
-The dish was delicious, with a nice crunch from the crostini and cauliflower and moist and intensely flavoured meat.
+It is an elaborate recipe, although a lot of the components can be made while the oxtail is simmering for hours.
+Picking the meat of the bones is quite a hassle, but worth it!
+The dish was delicious, with a nice crunch from the crostini and cauliflower and moist and intensely flavored meat.
 The acidity of the balsamic vinegar pearls went well with the very rich gelatinous jus.
 The garlic foam gave a nice kick to the vegetables.

-The ingredient list on the site was missing 1 ingredient (carrot) and it was also missing some other ingredients if you look at the picture on the LXRY site.
+The ingredient list on the site was missing 1 ingredient (carrot), and it was also missing some other ingredients if you look at the picture on the LXRY site.
 Besides the 10 minutes oven roasting there are no timings indicated, so a lot has to be done based on the (general) descriptions in the recipe.
-You will therefore have to depend on your own senses and culinary sensibility.
+You will, therefore, have to depend on your senses and culinary sensibility.
 Therefore, no suggested tweaks from my side, but I added some of my notes to the recipe below.

 We had some leftovers, so I reckon that you’d be able to serve up to 16 starters or 8 mains with this recipe.
-The molecular elements would easily accommodate these volumes too.
+The molecular elements would comfortably accommodate these volumes too.

 Verdict: 8/10; Very nice, but quite a lot of work.
 Nevertheless, I will definitely be using the oven roasting and the stock for other cuts of braising meat.